 Why Would I Want To Do This?

-Amazon Household is, as the name implies, designed for families sharing the same residence and in a somewhat traditional family structure (two adults + up to four children).
+Amazon Household is, as the name implies, designed for families sharing the same residence and in a somewhat traditional family structure (two adults and up to four children).

-The two adults in the household each get access to free Prime shipping, Amazon’s Prime Video streaming service, an unlimited Prime Photos account (each household member gets their own account with private photos and albums), access to the Kindle Owners’ Lending Library for free books, and, of particular interest to those with small children, easy management of all the child profiles attached to the primary account.
+The two adults in the household each get access to free Prime shipping, Amazon’s Prime Video streaming service, an unlimited Prime Photos account (each household member gets their own account with private photos and albums), access to Prime Reading (which has thousands of books), and, of particular interest to those with small children, easy management of all the child profiles attached to the primary account.

 In short if you already have an Amazon Prime account, there’s really no good reason to not take advantage of Amazon Household and share the benefits with your family.